getsitecontrol/wordpress-plugin/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Getsitecontrol is an ultimate WordPress popup plugin.
-Collect emails, conduct online surveys, let website visitors reach you via a contact form or a live chat.
+Collect emails, conduct online surveys, let website visitors reach you via a contact form, or promote your content with attention-grabbing modals.
 Increase ROI with exit popups, slide-ins, and notification bars.

 == Description ==

 Getsitecontrol is your go-to plugin for any type of WordPress Popups.
-Easily create an email subscription form, a contact form, a survey form, or a live chat widget for your website.
+Easily create an email subscription form, a contact form, a survey form, or a notification modal for your site.
 Add exit-intent popups, floating notification bars, and slide-ins to deliver your call-to-action.

 The most versatile WordPress Popup Plugin you’ve ever tried: